-The millenials cashing in on Africa's internet addiction
+The millennials cashing in on Africa's internet addiction

 "The internet is a great leveler," says Kisua's Ghanaian founder Samuel Mensah.
 "The speed with which you can access markets and can generate awareness about your brand is unprecedented in the history of fashion."

-The e-commerce platform sells its own clothes and collaborates with other designers to create collections for its label.
+The e-commerce platform, launched in 2013, sells its own clothes and collaborates with other designers to create collections for its label.
 It was born out of Mensah's travels around the continent as an economist.

 When overseas, friends would create wish lists for him.
 "Next time you are in Senegal or Nigeria or Kenya please buy me this, that I saw so-so wearing," he explains.